DataLab-Platform/DataLab/doc/features/general/validation.rst

 Validation Status of DataLab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This paragraph provides the validation status of compute functions in the DataLab project.
+This paragraph provides the validation status of compute functions in DataLab.

-.. note:: This is a work in progress: the validation status of compute functions is
+.. note:: This is a work in progress: the tables below are updated continuously as new
+    functions are validated or test code is adapted (the tables are generated from the
-    being updated continuously.
-Some functions are already validated but do not appear
+    test code).
+Some functions are already validated but do not appear in the list
-    in the list below yet, while others are still in the validation process.
+    below yet, while others are still in the validation process.

 .. csv-table:: Validation Statistics
    :file: ../../validation_statistics.csv
    :header: Category, Signal, Image, Total
-   :header-rows: 1

 Signal Compute Functions
 ************************

 .. csv-table:: Validation status of signal compute functions
    :file: ../../validation_status_signal.csv
-   :header-rows: 1
    :header: Function, Description, Test script
    :widths: 20, 40, 40